mazilahma/Module3CourseProject/README.md

 * Combine the test and train datasets into one
 * Write the output to a file “tidy_data.txt” file with write.table() using row.name=FALSE

-Firstly, download data (samsung data) from the given URL. run the following command:
+Firstly, download data (samsung data) from the given URL. run the command below:
 ```
 source('./run_analysis.R')
 download.data() # download samsung data and unzip it